Since 2015, I’ve been inclining to live my life as a minimalist.

 Other exercises, like the dumbbell lateral raises and the rope push down are additional, I only do them if I had energy left.

-That way, my energy is reserved doing the most important exercises that contributes the most to my overall physical change.
+That way, my energy is reserved for doing the most important exercises that contribute the most to my overall physical change.

 In creating content, I do all the research and formatting, but left the content to my freelance writer.